Friday Catchall: Obamacare impact, water model still a big mystery

 Makes me wonder what is going on behind the scenes that these officials have not told us.

-From the Associated Press, the chairman of the Republican Party in Maricopa County says he won't resign for comparing Gov. Jan Brewer to Judas because she wants to expand the state's Medicaid plan.
+YET AGAIN - From the Associated Press, the chairman of the Republican Party in Maricopa County says he won't resign for comparing Gov. Jan Brewer to Judas because she wants to expand the state's Medicaid plan.

 A.J.
 LaFaro told the AP on Thursday that he didn't intend to offend anyone at a House hearing on the expansion plan Wednesday evening.
 He says his remark reflected his passion on the subject.